BasitAlawode/UVOT400/1_Benchmarking_README.md

 [Link to Pre-trained Models](https://kuacae-my.sharepoint.com/:f:/g/personal/100060517_ku_ac_ae/EiEaxX6XgplLtXsPv95PURUBSNODK-irvo46Jks38-OmjA?e=bF3X59)

 1. Check the tracker folder name from the link above.
-2. Navigate to trained_tracker folder.
+2. Navigate to trained_trackers folder.
-3. Create another folder with the same folder name.
+3. Create a folder with the same name as the tracker (as seen in the link above).
 4. Download the tracker pre-trained model from the link above and put it in the created folder.

-As an example, the structure of the folder should be as shown below:
+As an example, the structure of the trained_trackers folder should be as below:

   ```
    ${PROJECT_ROOT}
     -- trained_trackers
         -- ardimp
             |-- ardim tracker model
-            ...
         -- automatch
             |-- automatch tracker model
         -- cswintt